 COPD Hospice Eligibility Criteria.

-The slow decline of COPD often has patients unsure when they meet hospice eligibility for COPD.
-In addition the general hospice eligibility, we consider the following factors in hospice eligibility for COPD patients.
+The slow decline of COPD often has patients unsure of when they meet COPD hospice requirements.
+In addition to general eligibility, we consider the following factors in hospice eligibility for COPD patients.

 Hospice criteria for COPD:

 - Recent visits to the ER or hospitalization for pulmonary infections or respiratory failure

 - Dyspnea or tightness in the chest (FEV1 <30% of predicted)

 - Changes in appetite and unintentional progressive weight loss

 - Decline in general physical endurance

 - Requires oxygen some of the time or all of the time

 - May require breathing treatments or use of inhalers